quanghuy0497/Deep-Learning-Specialization/Course 5 - Sequence Models/Readme.md

   - `i, j` play the roles of `t, c`
   - `f(x)` is the weighting term, used for many reasons which include:
     - The `log(0)` problem, which might occur if there are no pairs for the given target and context values.
-      - Giving not too much weight for stop words like "is", "the", and "this" which occur many times.
+      - Giving more but not too much weight for stop words i.e. "is", "the", and "this" which occur many times.
-      - Giving not too little weight for infrequent words.
+      - Giving less but not too little weight for infrequent words i.e. "durian".
-    - Details of `f(x)` can be read from the algorithm paper
+    - Details of choosing `f(x)` can be read from the algorithm paper
    - **Theta** and **e** are symmetric which helps getting the final word embedding by averaging, and these two parameters and can be optimized by Gradient Descent.
       - Given the word `w`, Theta(w)<sub>final</sub> = (Theta(w)<sub>trained</sub> + e(w)<sub>trained</sub>) /2
 - _Conclusions on word embeddings:_